AJONES8/FMRD_CRB_Openscapes_eFISHiency/eFISHiency_Chat_3.md

 ## Agenda ##

-- Attendance: Andy, Ben, Anna, Ashley, Debie, Katie, Alex, George, Brant, Others?
+- Attendance: Andy, Ben, Anna, Ashley, Katie, Alex, Kiersten
 - Discussion of the Friday meeting.
 - Discuss the GitHub intro
 - Direction of the eFISHiency group